 For a while we wondered what the computer could be used for in any practical sense.
 In fact one of our assistants left saying he couldn’t see a future in computers.https://t-lcarchive.org/tom-kilburn/

-From the Small-Scale Experimental Machine, a full-sized machine, the “Manchester Mark 1” was built.
+However, from the Small-Scale Experimental Machine, the much more sophisticated and capable “Manchester Mark 1” was built.
 By this time, Professor Williams had moved on to other interests in Electrical Engineering, leaving Tom Kilburn to work with Ferranti to develop a commercial version of the computer.
 He was assisted by wartime code-breaker, Alan Turing, who was also working in mathematics at Manchester University, though it has been said that they “didn’t get on”.
-Their first commercially available computer, the “Ferranti Mark 1” was based on the Manchester Mark I.
+Their first commercially available computer, the “Ferranti Mark 1” was based on the Manchester Mark 1.